 The Ground Floor consists of a Kitchen and Laundry Room.
 In the Kitchen we show several utilitarian objects such as a spinning wheel and yarn winder which belonged to Greeley’s mother, and many other objects that one would find in a Victorian kitchen.
 The Laundry Room is currently used for storage.

-The grounds, which are handicapped accessible, contain period Perennial and Herb Gardens which feature unusual species and plants once used for medicinal purposes.
+The grounds, which are handicapped accessible, contain period Perennial and Herb Gardens.